 Joe Cassavaugh is the Founder of Puzzles By Joe and the creator of Clutter, the little game that could.
 The Clutter series is quickly approaching $3.5 million in sales.
 Joe just released Clutter IX: Clutter IXtreme, the 9th game in the increasingly poorly named Clutter Trilogy.
 Developed in Unity, Clutter IXtreme is the most fun, lively, and challenging Clutter yet.
 Joe is arguably the most successful semi-solo indie in Atlanta (since moving here in 2010).
 After almost 10 years of grinding it out, he say he’s finally living the Indie Dream.
 Look for Clutter X: Return to Clutterville, out early in 2020.
 Later, he hopes that his 10 year dream project, Clutterville Diamonds: A Peter Zelle Mystery, will see the light of day.
 Joe will be moderating the Advice, Schmadvice panel and rumor has it, he’s planning a special gamified version of it just for SIEGE.

 Sandee M. Chamberlain grew up in Southern California and obtained her BFA in the Entertainment Arts with a concentration in Animation at California State University, Fullerton.
 She has worked professionally as an Animator, Storyboard Artist, Illustrator and in Technical Direction.
 She moved to Atlanta, Georgia in 2007 – to attend Savannah College of Art and Design for her Master level studies in Animation (MA) and Illustration (MFA).
-She has been teaching at the college level for fifteen years and continues to be curious about the future of the entertainment arts while keeping current with the technological advances in this field of study.
+She has been teaching at the college level for almost two decades and continues to be curious about the future of the entertainment arts while keeping current with the technological advances in this field of study.
 She is currently an Assistant Professor of Animation – Illustration and the Coordinator of the Digital Animation Program at Kennesaw State University in the School of Art and Design.